ekawahyu/contiki/examples/conectric/README.md

     SNW:Err:already assigned

 ## For Developers (WiP)
-### RS485 Hub Message Exchange Pattern
+### RS485 Hub Message Exchange
 Conectric RS485 Hub is a wireless serial device that communicates in Request-Response pattern.
-The message exchange starts with a sender sends `CONECTRIC_RS485_POOL` request, and a receiver replies with `CONECTRIC_RS485_POOL_REPLY`.
-If the RS485 packet is greater than 64 bytes, then the receiver will send `CONECTRIC_RS485_POOL_REPLY_IN_CHUNK` instead, containing the number of chunk available to pool and the size of each chunk.
-So now, the sender has to issue `CONECTRIC_RS485_POOL_CHUNK` request containing the chunk number and size repeatedly, until the full RS485 packet is received.
+The message exchange starts with a sender sends `CONECTRIC_RS485_POOL` request, and it ends when a `CONECTRIC_RS485_POOL_REPLY` is received.

+However, if the RS485 packet being pooled is greater than 64 bytes, then the receiver will send `CONECTRIC_RS485_POOL_REPLY_IN_CHUNK` instead, which contains the number of chunk available and the size of each chunk to pool.
+So now, the sender has to issue `CONECTRIC_RS485_POOL_CHUNK` request repeatedly, until the full RS485 packet is received.

-For example, we use a lot of submetering projects with EKM meters and this is how the RS485 request looks like, over the wire, to pool EKM meter v3 data with a serial number of `000000026150`:
+For example, an energy meter called [EKM meter v3](https://www.ekmmetering.com) communicates over RS485 network and has a fixed response payload of 255 bytes.
+The RS485 request payload of an EKM meter with a serial number `000000026150` would look like this:

     2f3f303030303030303236313530210d0a

+If we package this request into an outgoing wireless RS485 message, it would look like this:

+	<16360000012f3f303030303030303236313530210d0a

+`<` `LEN` `REQ` `DESTH` `DESTL` `01` `DATA0` `DATA1` ... `DATAn`

+* `<` an outgoing message starts with this character
+* `LEN = 0x16` total message length is 22 bytes
+* `REQ = 0x36` message type of `CONECTRIC_RS485_POOL`
+* `DESTH = 0x00` netbroadcast
+* `DESTL = 0x00` netbroadcast
+* `01 = 0x01` this byte is reserved, always 0x01
+* `DATA0-n` RS485 request payload

-This is how the 255 bytes of response over the wire would look like:
+Now, the RS485 Hub receives the pool request, do the pool, and get a fixed 255 bytes response that would look like this:

     8290171730303030303030323631353030303030303030303030303030303030
     3030303030303030303030303030303030303030303030303030303030303030